-According to the International Institute for Strategic Studies' Military Balance 2017, among the key weapons in Iran's inventory are 22-plus MRBMs, 18-plus SRBMs, 333 combatcapable aircraft, 1,513 main battle tanks, 640plus APCs, 21 tactical submarines, seven corvettes, and 13 amphibious landing ships.
-There are 523,000 personnel in the armed forces, including 350,000 in the Army, 125,000 in the Islamic Revolutionary Guard Corps, and 18,000 in the Navy.
+According to the International Institute for Strategic Studies' Military Balance 2018, among the key weapons in Iran's inventory are 22-plus MRBM launchers, 18-plus SRBM launchers, 334 combat-capable aircraft, 1,513plus main battle tanks, 640-plus armored personnel carriers, 21 tactical submarines, seven corvettes, and 12 amphibious landing ships.
+There are 523,000 personnel in the armed forces, including 350,000 in the Army, 125,000plus in the Islamic Revolutionary Guard Corps, and 18,000 in the Navy.
 With regard to these capabilities, the IISS assesses that:

-Iran continues to rely on a mix of ageing combat equipment, reasonably well-trained regular and Islamic Revolutionary Guard Corps (IRGC) forces, and its ballistic-missile inventory to underpin the security of the state.
-The IRGC, including senior military leaders, has been increasingly involved in the civil war in Syria, supporting President Bashar al-Assad's regular and irregular forces; it was first deployed to Syria in an "advisory" role in 2012....
-The military continues to struggle with an ageing inventory of primary combat equipment that ingenuity and asymmetric warfare techniques can only partially offset....
+Iran continues to rely on a mix of ageing combat equipment, reasonably welltrained regular and Islamic Revolutionary Guard Corps (IRGC) forces, and its ballistic-missile inventory to underpin the security of the state.
+The IRGC, including senior military leaders, has been increasingly involved in the civil war in Syria, supporting President Bashar al-Assad's regular and irregular forces; it was first deployed to Syria in an "advisory" role in 2012, deployments of the army began in 2013...

+The armed forces continue to struggle with an ageing inventory of primary combat equipment that ingenuity and asymmetric warfare techniques can only partially offset.